Clark Lea Set to Bring Defensive Coach from $6.4B NFL Team

 — John Brice (@JohnDBrice1) February 21, 2026

 Larry Black helped engineer the program’s first winning season and bowl victory in over a decade.
-Michigan didn’t hire him by accident as he’ll now coach DTs in Ann Arbor alongside Lewis Powell, while Jay Hill, fresh from BYU, calls the defense.
-But Vanderbilt is not shrinking from it.
+Michigan didn’t hire him by accident, as he’ll now coach DTs in Ann Arbor alongside Lewis Powell, while Jay Hill, fresh from BYU, calls the defense.
+But Vanderbilt is not shrinking from the challenge.

 Clark Lea keeps building on both sides of the ball

 While reshaping the defensive front, Clark Lea also made a big addition offensively, hiring former Tennessee OL Jackson Lampley as assistant OL coach.
-The former Vols standout played 52 games for Tennessee from 2019-24 under Jeremy Pruitt and Josh Heupel and allowed just one sack in 647 offensive snaps.
+One of his biggest achievements is allowing just one sack in 647 offensive snaps.
 But the backstory is even better.
+Lampley’s hire also brings a deep personal connection to the program, as he shares an alma mater with Clark Lea at Montgomery Bell Academy.